Nature-positive: Australia

 In recent years, Australia has included the nature-positive goal in its environmental policy.
 For example, the Australian government's Department of Climate Change, Energy, the Environment, and Water released a Nature Positive Plan (NPP) in 2022.
 In this plan, the government set out proposed legal reforms, including to establish Environment Protection Australia and Environment Information Australia.
 The plan also made commitments to protect 30% of the country's land and sea by 2030 and to work towards zero new extinctions.
 This commitment aligns with the 30 by 30 target set out by the Kunming-Montreal Global Biodiversity Framework.
 To fund the continued implementation of the NPP, the government announced $40.9 million between 2024 and 2026, as part of the 2024 Federal Budget.
 The budget has been criticised by environmental groups and academics, including because of the allocation of more funds to carbon capture and storage than to addressing biodiversity loss.

 As part of the legal reforms proposed by the NPP, Minister for the Environment and Water, Tanya Plibersek, proposed The Nature Positive (Environment Information Australia) Bill 2024 to establish Environment Information Australia.
 The bill defines nature-positive as "an improvement in the diversity, abundance, resilience and integrity of ecosystems from a baseline."
 This definition of nature-positive has received criticism because it does not include a 2020 baseline for measurable improvement, and instead leaves this to be determined by the Head of Environment Information Australia.
 Senior Lecturer in environmental policy at the University of New South Wales, Megan Evans, described this as "absolutely greenwashing" and said that "it is a pathetic definition".
 An amendment to the definition set out in the bill was proposed by Crossbench MP, Zoe Daniel, that instead defines nature-positive as "halting and reversing the decline in diversity, abundance, resilience and integrity of ecosystems and native species populations by 2030 (measured against a 2021 baseline), and achieving recovery by 2050."
+However, this bill was later withdrawn.

 Australia hosted the Global Nature Positive Summit at Sydney's International Convention Centre from 8–10 October 2024.
 The aim of the summit was to "inform the design of nature positive activities" and boost private sector investment by bringing together ministers, private sector leaders, First Nations peoples, scientists, academics, and community leaders.